soran-ghaderi/torchebm/docs/examples/models/index.md

         return energy
 ```

-## Parametric Energy Functions
+## Parametric Models

-The `parametric.py` example shows how to create energy functions with adjustable parameters:
+The `parametric.py` example shows how to create models with adjustable parameters:

 ```python
 # Create a figure with multiple subplots